m4r35n357/ODE-Playground/README.md

 sudo apt install yad ffmpeg
 ```

-### Requirements - Python 3 Packages (for plotting), please use a virtual environment!
+#### Python 3 Packages (for plotting), please use a virtual environment!
+There are some plotting and graphing utilities written in Python 3, (the data itself can come from either c or Python executables, which share output "formats").
+In the example invocations given below, communication between the executable and plotting script uses a Unix pipe.
+The dependencies are:
+* matplotlib for 2D graphs and progressive graphs
+* pi3d for 3D progressive trajectories
+* gnuplot for static 3D trajectories

+This is a typical Python virtual environment setup:
 ```
-mkvirtualenv -p /usr/bin/python3 taylor pip install matplotlib pillow pi3d pytest pytest_cov ipython
+mkvirtualenv --python /usr/bin/python3 taylor pip install matplotlib pillow pi3d pytest pytest-cov mutmut ipython
 ```

-### Running Python Tests
+#### Running Python Tests
-You can use -q instead of -v for brevity
+Testing Requirements
+* pytest
+* pytest_cov
+* mutmut (optional)

+Most of the code is covered several times over.
+Tests have been mutation tested with mutmut.
 ```
 pytest ad_test.py solver_test.py -v
 ```

-### c Build (MUSL with GCC by default, glibc with GCC or Clang optional)
+#### c Build (MUSL with GCC by default, glibc with GCC or Clang optional)
 ```
 ./clean
 ./build [gcc|clang]
 ```
 There should be NO errors or warnings.
+[UPDATE: kerr-image.c shows warnings on arm64; it is 3rd party code]

 [UPDATE] clang shows warnings for the unsupported -Wunsuffixed-float-constants warning!